hibernate-redis/hibernate-redis/README.md

 ### Setup hibernate entity to use cache

-add @org.hibernate.annotations.Cache annotation to Entity class like this
+Add @org.hibernate.annotations.Cache annotation to Entity class like this

 ```java
 @Entity